thiagofigcosta/Samba-4-AD-DC-on-CentOS-Server-from-scratch/README.md

 # intra.it = INTRA.IT
 ```

-5. Test your kerberos communication, replace `@intra.it` by `@$YOURDOMAIN`, the administrator password will be required
+5. Test your Kerberos communication, replace `@intra.it` by `@$YOURDOMAIN`, the administrator password will be required

 ```
 KRB5_TRACE=/dev/stdout kinit -V administrator@intra.it